 Most often, fleas pass to humans from cats and dogs that live in the house itself.
 But it's not necessarily these pets: fleas can be transmitted from rats, mice or street cats, found in the front.

 Nevertheless, according to statistics, every three of the four domestic sleek pets regularly wear fleas.
 This means that a domestic cat, a dog, and even rodents with birds can be a source of parasites.

 "I somehow do not pay close attention to my dogs.
 But when I began to bite regularly some insects, and right in the house, I tried to catch them and caught ... fleas.
-No wonder - both of the watchdogs have never been poisoned by any chemistry from parasites and have not worn collars.
-And then the veterinarian also said that it was not dog fleas, but cat's.
-I did not know before, whether cat fleas are transmitted to a person, but it turned out that they easily: they bite, and even do not particularly choose, animals to bite, or people.
-I had to poison them, first on the dogs, then on the whole house. "
+No wonder - both the watchdog have never been poisoned by any chemistry from parasites and have not worn collars.
+And then the veterinarian also said that it was not dog fleas, but felines.
+I did not know before whether cat fleas are transmitted to humans, but it turned out that they easily bite, and even do not particularly choose, animals to bite, or people.
+I had to poison them, first on dogs, then in the whole house. "

-The largest number of insects and almost all the larvae are in places where the animal regularly rests: in a special arena, a cot or a booth.
+The greatest number of insects and almost all the larvae are in places where the animal regularly rests: in a special arena, a crib or a booth.
 For parasites, the litter in such places is the optimal place for rest, shelter and reproduction.